-Welcome to the IRS Tax Problem Help page use the links below to navigate.
+IRS Tax Problem Help – Use the Table of Contents below to Navigate.

 Other Advantages of Tax Court:

 - Taxpayer does not have to pay the underlining tax to petition U.S. Tax Court.